pinchih/PCLSegmentedControl/README.md

 A screenshot shows two different style of selection indicator, ```PCLSegmentedControlStyleDefault``` on top and ```PCLSegmentedControlStyleUnderline``` on the bottom:
 ![picture alt](https://cloud.githubusercontent.com/assets/12094516/12562059/fbe48524-c357-11e5-9338-32c9f392acdc.png)

+# Known issues
+* If the total sum of width of all image items is greater than the view width itself.
+The view will not be displayed properly.
+To fix this, the ability to scroll for the view is considered to be implemented in the future.

 # License
 PCLSegmentedControl is licensed under the terms of the MIT License.